encord-team/E-MM1/README.md

 To download the raw underlying data, please see the [Download page][download].

-This example constructs a DataFrame of first nearest-neighbour groups, substituting Encord IDs with file paths (following the file structure defined in the [Download][download_page], )
+This example constructs a DataFrame of first nearest-neighbour groups, substituting Encord IDs with file paths (following the file structure defined in the [Download page][download], )

 ```python